Midnight Sun IIT Finland

-Nonviolent Communication (NVC) is a practical, learnable process based on universal human values that helps people connect more deeply with themselves and others.
-It promotes congruency with one’s values in thought, speech, and action.
+Nonviolent Communication (NVC) is a practical, learnable process based on universal human values that help people connect more deeply with themselves and others, promoting congruency with one’s thoughts, speech, and actions.

-The purpose of NVC is to create a quality of connection where everyone’s needs are equally valued and strategies to meet needs contribute to connection, harmony, and peace.
+The purpose of NVC is to create a quality connection where everyone’s needs are equally valued and where the strategies contribute to connection, harmony, and peace.

-Nonviolent Communication develops one’s ability to transform blame, anger, and criticism into understanding, effective communication, and the peaceful resolution of conflict.
+Nonviolent Communication develops one’s ability to transform blame, anger, and criticism into understanding, effective communication, and a peaceful resolution of conflict.

 Nonviolent Communication focuses our attention on what matters most, leading to language and actions that are efficient, effective, and full of integrity.

 Nonviolent Communication strengthens our ability to inspire compassion and teamwork in others.
-It guides us to reframe how we express ourselves and how we hear others.
+It guides us to reframe how we express ourselves and hear others.

-Nonviolent Communication, as developed by Marshal B. Rosenberg is a way of opening space for deep and sincere connections that encourage people to express their needs and feelings in an honest and full-hearted way.
-It thrives for equality instead of hierarchy, connection, and readiness to show vulnerability instead of convincing others of their wrongdoing.
-This specific language also gives space for efficiency, clarity, concrete strategies, and requests that will best serve the needs of everyone included through joyful giving and receiving.
+Nonviolent Communication, as developed by Marshall B. Rosenberg is a way of opening space for deep and sincere connections that encourage people to express their needs and feelings in an honest and full-hearted way.
+It thrives for equality and connection instead of hierarchy and asks for readiness to show vulnerability instead of convincing others of their wrongdoing.
+This specific language provides space for efficiency, clarity, concrete strategies, and requests that will best serve the needs of everyone through joyful giving and receiving.

 Rosenberg developed Nonviolent Communication based on the humanistic psychology of Carl Rogers and his experiences of mediation in high conflict areas all over the world.
-Since its beginnings in 1970’s Nonviolent Communication has become renowned and recognized.
+Since its beginnings in the 1970s, Nonviolent Communication has become renowned and recognized.
 Today there are hundreds of thousands of practitioners and around 700 certified trainers all over the globe, organized and supported by the Center for Nonviolent Communication.
-People are using it in various contexts, from personal relationships to business settings, school systems, NGO sectors, activism, restorative work in jails, municipalities, police, community setups, mediation …
+People use NVC in various contexts, from personal relationships to business settings.
+It is practiced in school systems, NGOs, activism, and remedial work in jails, municipalities, police, community setups, mediation, etc.